-Huizinga attended a Cincinnati Public School Board meeting in the summer to pitch a collaboration with CCM and interested public schools.
+Huizinga attended a Cincinnati Public School Board meeting to pitch a collaboration with CCM and interested public schools.
 Several people reached out, including Mary Green, the Visual Arts Coordinator at Hughes STEM High School.
 Hughes’ location at 2515 Clifton Avenue is walking distance from the CCM Village.

 “It sounded like a perfect fit, since we are in such close proximity,” Green says.
 “I had no idea that UC had a Theater Lighting Program, so the partnership is just as exciting for me as it is for my students!"

 Since moving to Cincinnati last year and attending the BLINK Festival, I dreamed of doing a project with my students to light up the tower.
 Little did I know that we would be able to realize such a dream through the UC partnership!